wvmitchell/git-collaboration/README.md

 ## Collaboration with Git!!

-some text
+some text.

-some more text
+some more text!

-something else
+something else.